edgedb/easy-edgedb/chapter14/index.md

 };
 ```

-That's the population of Exeter at the time, and it doesn't have a `modern_name` that is different from the one in the book.
+That's the population of Exeter at the time (it has 130,000 people today), and it doesn't have a `modern_name` that is different from the one in the book.

 ## Adding annotations to types and using @